camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/40-timer-events.html.md

 ---

-Timer events are events which are triggered by defined timer.
+Timer events are events which are triggered by a defined timer.
 They can be used as start event, intermediate event or boundary event.
 Boundary events can be interrupting or not.

 <div data-bpmn-diagram="implement/event-timer" ></div>

-A timer definition must have exactly one element from the following:
+A timer definition must have exactly one of the following elements:

-* **timeDate**: This format specifies fixed date in <a href="http://en.wikipedia.org/wiki/ISO_8601#Dates">ISO 8601</a> format, when trigger will be fired.
+* **timeDate**: This format specifies a fixed time and date in adhering to the <a href="http://en.wikipedia.org/wiki/ISO_8601#Dates">ISO 8601</a> format, when the trigger will be fired.
 Example:

     ```xml
     <timerEventDefinition>